cgradwohl/Sluggit/README.md

 4. Run `npm install` to install dependancies.

+5. Make sure you have [mongodb](https://www.mongodb.com/) installed.

+6. Start a local mongodb instance `mongod`

-5. Run `npm start` for a dev server.
+7. Run `npm start` for a dev server.
 Navigate to `http://localhost:3000/` and `http://localhost:3000/api`.

 The app will automatically reload if you change any of the source files.

+## Known Bugs
+we are using npm aot (ahead of time) app compile BUT THIS WILL NOT WORK for the local dev server.

+If you are receiving an error for -aot --prod, simply confirm that the line `"postinstall": "ng build --aot --prod"` has been removed from `package.json`.

 ## Sluggit web application